-We are in _______ now, although we are preparing for __________ to be in a more rural context (actually a bigger town in the region, but it is probably like 5,000-10,000 people).
+We are in ___ now, although we are preparing for ____ to be in a more rural context (actually a bigger town in the region, but it is probably like 5,000-10,000 people).
 I have found it difficult to talk to anyone on the street for any length of time, but there is a carpooling service that immediately guarantees a more drawn out conversation.
 I would DEFINITELY see as the easiest way to get to know locals who you would otherwise never have the occasion of meeting and talking with.*Every time I talk to anyone about how they find People of Peace (PoPs), or any kind of seekers, the “pool” they fish in is almost always different, and the tactics used to discover them are almost always different.

 These seem to be three good things to keep in mind and “search for.”
 Where might you find people that exhibit these three features (and the reputation doesn’t necessarily have to be “good”–it could be a “bad” person who has been markedly turned around, as in the case of the demoniac Jesus healed).

 But just as searching for something on the Internet can take lots of tries and lots of keywords and lots of failures, so searching for a Person of Peace can be different in different contexts.
 In terms of figuring out tactics for search, I highly recommend The Lean Startup by Eric Ries.

 With regards to organizing and tracking “search experiments,” I suggest both the Mini Guide to the Experiment Loop (PDF, downloadable) and The Lean Experiments Dashboard at the Lean Brand book website (and the Lean Brand book as well).